jared-ddm/jared-ddm/README.md

 ### Hey!
 I'm Jared Desvuax de Marigny 👋

-- 🌱 I’m a student developer currently learning APEX/SOQL.
+- 🌱 I’m a Salesforce Developer Intern.
+Currently working on learning more about Lightning Web Components.

-- 🔭I have some experience with JS, node.JS/Express etc and NO-SQL DB's like MongoDB.
+- 🔭I have some prior experience with JS, node.JS/Express, REST APIs, JWT/Auth etc. as well as NO-SQL DB's like MongoDB.

 - ⚡ Fun fact: I'm also a professional drummer and Co-Founded Auckland Drum School, in New Zealand.